ThomasKerbrat/tk-web-storage/README.md

 # What type of storage?

-The Web API for Storage exposes two type of storages, a `localStorage` and a `sessionStorage`.
+The Web API for Storage exposes two type of storage, a `localStorage` and a `sessionStorage`.
 You can configure the type of storage you want with the first parameter of the constructor function.

 ``` javascript